“Westward, ever westward.”

-The “Frontier” is defined as “a region at the edge of a settled area”.
-The “American Frontier,” began with the first days of European settlement on the Atlantic coast and the eastern rivers.
-From the start, the “Frontier” was most often categorized as the western edge of settlement.
+The “Frontier” is defined as “a region at the edge of a settled area.”
+The “American Frontier” began with European settlement on the Atlantic coast and the eastern rivers.
+The “Frontier” was most often categorized as the western edge of settlement from the start.
 However, this was not always the case, as English, French, Spanish and Dutch patterns of expansion and settlement were quite different.
-Early on, thousands of French migrated to Canada and French fur traders ranged widely through the Great Lakes and Mississippi River watersheds and, as far as the Rocky Mountains; however, they rarely built settlements.
-The Dutch however, did establish permanent villages and trading posts in the Hudson River Valley; but, did not push westward.
+Thousands of French migrated to Canada early on, and French fur traders ranged widely through the Great Lakes and Mississippi River watersheds and, as far as the Rocky Mountains; however, they rarely built settlements.
+The Dutch, however, did establish permanent villages and trading posts in the Hudson River Valley; but did not push westward.
 The English, in the meantime, generally built compact settlements and didn’t push too far westward.

-In the course of the 17th century, the frontier had advanced up the Atlantic river courses and the tidewater region became the settled area.
+In the 17th century, the frontier had advanced up the Atlantic river courses, and the tidewater region became the settled area.
 In the first half of the 18th Century, another advance occurred.
 Trappers and traders followed the Delaware and Shawnee Indians to the Ohio River as early as the end of the first quarter of the century.

-Governor Spotswood, of Virginia, made an expedition in 1714 across the Blue Ridge.
-The end of the first quarter of the century saw the advance of the Scotch-Irish and the Palatine Germans up the Shenandoah Valley into the western part of Virginia, and along the Piedmont region of the Carolinas.
+Governor Spotswood of Virginia made an expedition in 1714 across the Blue Ridge.
+The end of the first quarter of the century saw the advance of the Scotch-Irish and the Palatine Germans up the Shenandoah Valley into the western part of Virginia and along the Piedmont region of the Carolinas.
 The Germans in New York pushed the frontier of settlement up the Mohawk River to German Flats.
 In Pennsylvania, the town of Bedford indicated the line of settlement.
-Settlements had also begun on New River, a branch of the Kanawha, and on the sources of the Yadkin and French Broad.
+Settlements had also begun on New River, a branch of the Kanawha, and on the sources of the Yadkin and French Broad Rivers.

 The French and Indian Wars of the 1760s resulted in a complete victory for the British, who took over the French colonial territory west of the Appalachian Mountains to the Mississippi River.
-Settlers then began to move across the Appalachians into areas such as the Ohio Country and the New River Valley.
-The King attempted to arrest the advance by his proclamation of 1763, forbidding settlements beyond the sources of the rivers flowing into the Atlantic, however, his proclamation would be in vain.
-From the beginning, the East feared the result of an unregulated advance of the frontier, and tried to check and guide it, but, would never be able to stop the flow of people heading westward.
+Settlers then moved across the Appalachians into areas such as the Ohio Country and the New River Valley.
+The King attempted to arrest the advance by his proclamation of 1763, forbidding settlements beyond the sources of the rivers flowing into the Atlantic; however, his proclamation would be in vain.
+From the beginning, the East feared the result of an unregulated advance of the frontier and tried to check and guide it but would never be able to stop the flow of people heading westward.

-When the first census was taken in 1790, the continuous settled area was bounded by a line which ran near the coast of Maine and included New England except for a portion of Vermont and New Hampshire, New York along the Hudson River and up the Mohawk about Schenectady, eastern and southern Pennsylvania, Virginia well across the Shenandoah Valley, and the Carolinas and eastern Georgia.
+When the first census was taken in 1790, the continuous settled area was bounded by a line that ran near the coast of Maine.
+It included New England except for a portion of Vermont and New Hampshire, New York along the Hudson River and up the Mohawk about Schenectady, eastern and southern Pennsylvania, Virginia well across the Shenandoah Valley, and the Carolinas and eastern Georgia.
 Beyond this region of continuous settlement were the small settled areas of Kentucky and Tennessee, and the Ohio River, with the mountains separating them and the Atlantic area.
-The isolation of the region caused the region to be called the “West,” and the concept of the Western Frontier began to evolve.
+The region’s isolation caused the region to be called the “West,” and the concept of the Western Frontier began to evolve.

-For the next century, westward expansion would increase following the Louisiana Purchase in 1803 and the subsequent Lewis and Clark Expedition By 1820 the settled area included Ohio, southern Indiana and Illinois, southeastern Missouri, and about half of Louisiana.
-These settled areas often surrounded Indian lands, whom the settlers protested against, which would later result in the Indian Removal Act of 1830.
-The frontier region of the time lay along the Great Lakes, where Astor’s American Fur Company operated in the Indians trade, and beyond the Mississippi River, where Indian traders extended their activity as far as the Rocky Mountains.
+For the next century, westward expansion would increase following the Louisiana Purchase in 1803 and the subsequent Lewis and Clark Expedition.
+By 1820 the settled area included Ohio, southern Indiana and Illinois, southeastern Missouri, and about half of Louisiana.
+These settled areas often surrounded Indian lands, which the settlers protested against, resulting in the Indian Removal Act of 1830.
+The frontier region of the time lay along the Great Lakes, where John Jacob Astor’s American Fur Company operated in the Indians trade.
+Beyond the Mississippi River, Indian traders extended their activity to the Rocky Mountains.

 The rising steam navigation on western waters, the opening of the Erie Canal in 1825, and the westward extension of cotton culture added five frontier states to the Union.
 In the meantime, the Federal Government was continuing to expand the nation.

-By the middle 1800s, the line of the frontier was indicated by the present eastern boundary of Indian Territory, Nebraska, and Kansas.
-Minnesota and Wisconsin still exhibited frontier conditions, but, the distinctive frontier of the period was found in California, where the gold discoveries had sent a sudden tide of adventurous miners, and in Oregon, and the settlements in Utah.
+By the middle 1800s, the frontier line was indicated by the present eastern boundary of Indian Territory (Oklahoma), Nebraska, and Kansas.
+Minnesota and Wisconsin still exhibited frontier conditions, but the distinctive frontier of the period was found in California, where the gold discoveries had sent a sudden tide of adventurous miners, and in Oregon, and the settlements in Utah.